 NOTE: Scholarship decisions will only be made for admitted students who have completed the scholarship application.

 - Drake Scholarship – The Drake Scholarship seeks to equip and inspire high-potential women to pursue, navigate and sustain careers that drive organizational and societal impact, thanks to the generous support of Ms. Ann Drake, EMBA alumna, Class of 1984.
 The Drake Scholarship significantly reduces the cost of tuition in the program.
-Award recipients must maintain good academic standing in order to remain eligible.
+Award recipients must maintain good academic standing in order to remain eligible.1

 - Not-for-Profit Scholarship – Awarded to one student working in a not-for-profit organization per cohort in September and January.
 The Not-for-Profit Scholarship covers thirty